-We can still see that this parallel is much more pronounced in the covariant approach, mostly because there is both an algebraic and a geometric side to the story, while the contravariant approach so far has resisted attempts to associate a geometry to it.
-However, in recent work, notably \cite{hlsboh} and \cite{wolcom}, the logical side of the covariant approach has been explored, mirroring all constructions from the contravariant approach.
-As far as I can tell, this has been a big succes.
+We can still see that this parallel is much more pronounced in the covariant approach, mostly because there is both an algebraic and a geometric side to the story, while the contravariant approach so far has resisted attempts to associate a geometry with it.
+However, in recent work, notably \cite{hlsboh} and \cite{wolcom}, the logical side of the covariant approach has been explored, mirroring the constructions from the contravariant approach.
+As far as I can tell, this has been successful.
 One could even say that the covariant approach now encompasses the contravariant one, with the caveat that the logic has an interpretation in terms of verification rather than falsification.

-Interaction clearly has taken place between the two approaches.
+Interaction has clearly taken place between the two approaches.
 Even with that in mind, however, it is quite striking that the two produce such similar results, given their completely different origins.
-This might show that, even though the constructions employed are a bit uncommon for the standard of physics, they can hardly be complete non-sense.
+This might show that, even though the constructions used are somewhat uncommon by the standards of physics, they can hardly be complete nonsense.